devprajapat02/redsoft_UI/README.md

 This repository contains a React app that interacts with a smart contract, allowing users to mint, stake, and unstake CAT tokens.
 The app integrates with MetaMask for account management.

+The application is deployed using vercel.
+It can be accessed at : https://redsoft-ui.vercel.app/.

 ## Prerequisites

 Before getting started, make sure you have the following prerequisites installed on your machine:

 - Node.js (version 12 or later)
 - MetaMask extension for your browser
+- A metamask account that has some MATIC on Mumbai Polygon Testnet

 ## Installation